BettercareHealth/bettercare/nc/nc-4.md

 ### 2. How is formula made up?

-Most formulas are made up by adding one level scoop of milk powder to every 25 ml of water.
+Most formulas are made up by adding one level scoop of milk powder to every 25&nbsp;ml of water.
 The water should first be boiled and allowed to cool.
 The formula must be mixed well.
 Making the formula too strong or too weak is dangerous.

 ### 3. What is the best way to formula feed an infant?